About | Ran Art Blog

 A lot of work has been done to ensure the content for this website is helpful, original and fresh.

 Special attention was given to promoting the website to reach the appropriate target audience.

-Many of the articles rank as first search result on Google.
+Many of the articles rank high on Google search engine.

 More than 1M social shares.

 This website is W3C validated for HTML and CSS and works on ALL platforms.
 It is 100% responsive and AChecker validated for accessibility.

 Privacy, Disclaimer & Disclosure

 This website uses Google Search Console and Google Analytics.

 Some articles include ads by Google AdSense and some include affiliate links for Amazon.